Thermalization of two- and three-dimensional classical lattices

-we check the predicted scaling law of Eq.~(\ref{eq:teq}) by numerical simulations with $n=3$ and $n=4$ as examples.
-Note that in the case of $n=4$, Eq. ~(\ref{eq:pt4}) involves only the pure four-th-order polynomial interactions.
-In the case of $n=3$, though it evolves also higher-order-polynomial interactions but in the low specific energy they are ignorably small, and thus the perturbations are still dominated by the cubic polynomial interactions.
-In our simulation the fixed boundary conditions are applied.
+The resonance condition Eq.~(\ref{eq:MWRC_k}) is for translation-invariant systems.
+For disordered systems, only the condition given by Eq.~(\ref{eq:MWRC_w}) or Eq.~(\ref{eq:quasi-MWRC_w}) should be satisfied, which makes above discussion more simple.

+{\bf Numerical verification}.
+In principle, our theoretical analysis is applicable to infinite large lattices.
+However, due to the quasi-resonance condition, it allows us to numerically check our theoretical predictions with finite lattices.
+We take the polynomial perturbation potential $ V^{(n)}=\dfrac{g}{n}\sum_{\boldsymbol{l},\boldsymbol{l'},\alpha}\left| u_{\alpha}(\vb*{l})-u_{\alpha}\right|^n$ to check the prediction of Eq.~(\ref{eq:teq}).
+Faithfully, one should adopt $ V^{(n)}=\dfrac{g}{n}\sum_{\boldsymbol{l},\boldsymbol{l'},\alpha}( u_{\alpha}(\vb*{l})-u_{\alpha})^n$ for this purpose.
+But for $2$D and $3$D lattices, such a polynomial potential with odd $n$ has a hyperbolic surface that makes the simulation diverge.
+Therefore we employ the former to perform the numerical verification.
+The perturbation potential with $n=3$ and $n=4$ are studied here.
+In our simulations, we set mass $m=1$ for particles in the homogeneous models, and random mass distributed uniformly in $(0.8,1.2)$ for particles in the disordered models.

-Figure 2(a) and 2(b) show the finite-size effect of $T_{eq}$ as a function of the specific energy $\varepsilon$ for the hexagonal lattice with $n=4$ and the simple cubic lattice with $n=3$ as examples.
-We see that with $31\times 31$ for the hexagonal lattice and $13\times 13\times 13$ for the simple cubic lattice $T_{eq}$ has already converged within the energy region we studied.
+Figure \ref{fig:Figure-2}(a) and \ref{fig:Figure-2}(b) show the finite-size effect of $T_{\rm{eq}}$ as a function of $\tilde{g}$ for the hexagonal lattice with $n=4$ and the SC lattice with $n=3$ as examples.
+We see that with $32\times 32$ for the hexagonal lattice and $13\times 13\times 13$ for the simple cubic lattice $T_{\rm{eq}}$ already begins to be free of the finite-size effect within the energy region we studied.